ssalazara/Resume/README.md

 Responsible for the generation of political, theoretical and social content as a way to complement the political program of the Green Party using quantitative and qualitative secondary data analysis, comparative politics, legal analysis and national and international press.
 Addressing issues such as Climate Change, Forestry Law, de-centralization, Animal Law, Digital Sovereignty, Data Governance, among other topics.
-I also perform back-end support and analyst functions in the Data Management structure of the party, maintaining databases, web page and automation of documentation review functions using Python

 ---